-- those established by the Archdiocese of Cincinnati, - those established by the H/CCA the Hamilton/Clermont Cooperative Association of Boards of Education, AND - those established by the administration and technology staff of Mount Notre Dame High.
+- those established by the Archdiocese of Cincinnati, - those established by the HCC the Hamilton Clermont Cooperative, AND - those established by the administration and technology staff of Mount Notre Dame.

 Computer Acceptable Use

 When a student uses computers (including Tablet PCs assigned to students) owned or operated by Mount Notre Dame, she assumes certain responsibilities and obligations.
 Mount Notre Dame expects that student use of computers provided by this school will be ethical and will reflect academic honesty.
 Students must demonstrate respect for ownership of data, system security mechanisms, and rights to privacy.